kzlsahin/downloadTableContent/README.md

 selector_tableParentDiv is the JQuery selector string for 'div' element (may be table etc.) which is the parent of the table;

-selector_totalPagesNum is the Query selector string for an element that indicates the total number of pages if the table is divided into pages;
+selector_totalPagesNum is the JQuery selector string for an element that indicates the total number of pages if the table is divided into pages;

-selector_currentPageNum is the Query selector string for an element that indicates the current page number (pageNumber = element.value);
+selector_currentPageNum is the JQuery selector string for an element that indicates the current page number (pageNumber = element.value);

-selector_returnFirstPage is the Query selector string for an element that opens the **first** page on click event. **if this is not available, the first page should be openned manually**
+selector_returnFirstPage is the JQuery selector string for an element that opens the **first** page on click event. **if this is not available, the first page should be openned manually**

-selector_nextPage is the Query selector string for an element that opens the **next** page on click event. **if this is not available, multipage tables cannot be downloaded**
+selector_nextPage is the JQuery selector string for an element that opens the **next** page on click event. **if this is not available, multipage tables cannot be downloaded**

-selector_tableRows is the Query selector string for the cell elements of the table (td)
+selector_tableRows is the JQuery selector string for the cell elements of the table (td)

 ### Need Help?

 You may get in contact with me;

 @author: Mustafa SENTURK

 @email: mustafa.senturk@yaani.com